 - Patches with a mix of red and white coloring (erythroleukoplakia)

-- Flat greyish or white patches that may feel rough and are difficult to scrape away (leukoplakia)
+- Flat gray or white patches that may feel rough and are difficult to scrape away (leukoplakia)

 - Firm, nodular masses

-Moffitt Cancer Center’s Head & Neck Oncology Program is home to a multispecialty team that focuses exclusively on oral cavity and oropharyngeal cancers.
+Moffitt Cancer Center’s Head & Neck Oncology Program boasts a multispecialty team that includes physicians, surgeons, oncologists, radiologists and other professionals in order to provide comprehensive care and treatment.
 In a single setting, patients can receive preventive screenings, learn about their individual risk factors and have potential symptoms of oral cancer examined by renowned cancer specialists.
+We also operate a robust clinical trials program that allows our patients to access cutting-edge treatments that are not available anywhere else.
+Moffitt is proud to be the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida.

-Request an appointment at Moffitt to consult with a physician regarding your oral cancer symptoms or treatment options by calling 1-888-663-3488 or completing a new patient registration form online.
-Florida's top cancer hospital, Moffitt is raising the standard of care by connecting patients with oncologists in 24 hours or less.
+Request an appointment at Moffitt to consult with a member of our team regarding your oral cancer symptoms or treatment options by calling 1-888-663-3488 or completing a new patient registration form online.
 A referral is not required to make an appointment.

 References